They've already built the bunker

 This becomes very clear if we compare the structures side-by-side.
 In the image below, I have taken images of the structures at their maximum extent, all at the same scale.
 I aligned them on the long axis and overlaid a 25' grid.

-Most of the buildings are 50' wide, and anywhere from 80' to 120' long.
+Most of the buildings are 50' or so wide, and anywhere from 80' to 120' long.
 The northern building at the East Wing, is 50' wide and 120' long.
-The East Utilities Plant Site was at 100' wide and 150' long at its maximum size.
+The East Utilities Plant Site was around 100' wide and 150' long at its maximum size.
 Clearly, this more secluded project is the largest, not even including its multiple temporary outbuildings and eventual underground structure.
 But how about the schedule?

 To be honest, I am surprised they released these figures at all; other parts of the report were redacted.
 Could it be disinformation meant to fool people like me who think they're savvy?
 Maybe!
 Welcome to the hall of mirrors.
 On your left you will see John le Carre and Graham Hancock in a hot tub, Bigfoot jerky is $12 an ounce.